 Early Life

 James Morgan McKelvey Jr. was born and raised in St. Louis, Missouri.
-He attended Ladue Horton Watkins High School and later graduated from Washington University in St. Louis with degrees in economics and computer science.
-During his time at Washington University, he worked as a contractor for IBM and also pursued his passion for glassblowing, which would later inspire one of his ventures.
+He attended Ladue Horton Watkins High School and later graduated from Washington University in St. Louis with bachelor's degrees in economics and computer science in 1983.
+During his time at Washington University, he also worked as a glassblowing instructor.

 Rise to Success